 As a result, Jesse Davidson Laboratories have been established across North America for Duchenne muscular dystrophy research.
-The growing Jesse Davidson Endowment Fund continues to grow toward John and Jesse's goal of granting $1M per year forever to fund research in to Duchenne muscular dystrophy.
+The Jesse Davidson Endowment Fund continues to grow toward John and Jesse's goal of granting $1M per year forever to fund research in to Duchenne muscular dystrophy.

 A remarkable life lived in service to others.
 His journey continues and he lives on in our hearts.